This city barely needs an introduction…

 It has been a popular seaside resort since the 18th century and is England’s largest, in terms of population.
 Together with neighbouring Hove, Brighton became a city in 2001.
 Brighton’s reputation as a fashionable destination increased when King George IV began visiting the town and commissioned the unmistakable Brighton Pavilion in 1815.
 You can visit this extraordinary oriental-style building, which has become the symbol for the city, on a trip to Brighton.
 Much of the Regency era architecture you see on the seafront and in the grand squares of Brighton and Hove dates from this time too.

-After dark the area transforms into the heart of Brighton’s nightlife with quirky seafront clubs and bars.
-These are nestled underneath the Victorian beachfront arches, offering some of the best club nights in the country.
+After dark the area transforms into the heart of Brighton’s nightlife.
+With seafront clubs and bars nestled underneath the Victorian arches offering some of the best club nights in the country.
 If your criteria is something more relaxed, why not drop by The Grand Brighton.
 The famous Brighton hotel on the seafront offers a luxury afternoon tea or cocktails on the terrace overlooking the sea.

 Brighton’s Food Scene